“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 - The real imposture, or a person deliberately hiding the truth in order to actively deceive others, to serve his (or her) own goals without caring about the consequences.
 This is not what we mean by “imposter syndrome”.

 - The Neurotic imposture, a strong subjective experience of fraudulence.
-The person feels unauthentic despite all the external praises.
+The person feels unauthentic despite all the good results and praises.

-The characteristics of the second point (what we call imposter syndrome from the beginning) are very similar to Clance’s characteristics we saw above.
+The characteristics of the second point (what we call imposter syndrome) are very similar to Clance’s characteristics we saw above.

 What Causes the Imposter Syndrome?